ZeroCool940711/new-frontera/docs/source/topics/custom_crawling_strategy.rst

 Every link has a state.
 The purpose of this states is to allow the developer to persist the state of the link in the system (allow restart of SW components without data loss) and use it for decision making.
 The states are cached in strategy worker, flushed to backend and will be loaded when needed.
-States are defined in :class:`frontera.core.components.States` and can have following values:
+States are defined in :class:`new_frontera.core.components.States` and can have following values:

 * NOT_CRAWLED,
 * QUEUED,